-This fascinating museum is an excellent destination for a family day out in Norway.
-The Kon-Tiki Museum is also close to a number of other Oslo museums, including the Norwegian Museum of Cultural History and the Viking Ship Museum.
+Located on the Bygdøy peninsula, in west Oslo, the Kon-Tiki Museum houses a range of exhibits documenting the expeditions made by Thor Heyerdahl (1914-2002), the Norwegian scientist, adventurer and environmentalist.
+This fascinating museum is an excellent destination for a family day out.
+The Kon-Tiki Museum is also close to a number of other museums in Oslo, including the Norwegian Museum of Cultural History and the Viking Ship Museum.

-Larvik-born Thor Heyerdahl was a graduate of the University of Oslo and is known for the many expeditions that he went on during his life.
-The most famous of these was the Kon-Tiki Expedition of 1947, in which Heyerdahl traversed the Pacific Ocean on a balsa wood raft.
+Who was Thor Heyerdahl?Larvik-born Thor Heyerdahl was a graduate of the University of Oslo and is known for the many expeditions that he led during his life.
+The most known of these was the Kon-Tiki Expedition of 1947, from which he gained worldwide fame.
+In this expedition Heyerdahl traversed the Pacific Ocean on a balsa wood raft.
 His amazing journey inspired an Academy Award winning movie in 1950 and a second film in 2011.

 If you are looking for accommodation for an eventful trip to Oslo, full of sightseeing, the Radisson Blu Plaza Hotel makes the perfect base from which to explore this lively city.
 Ideally situated in the center of Oslo, the hotel has easy access to the city's public transport which makes it simple and quick to reach all of the capital’s most popular attractions, including the Kon-Tiki Museum.